ionides/531w22/syllabus.md

 Statistical computing background:

 * We carry out data analysis using R. There is no formal R prerequisite, but we will be working with R extensively and so you should allow extra time for this course if you are new to R programming.
-Come to chat and we can make a plan for learning R in the context of your computational background.
+If you are not familiar with [Introductory R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) then it is helpful to have some background in Python or a similar language to learn R fairly easily.

 -----------